dora-metrics/pelorus/docs/Noobaa.md

 AWS_ACCESS_KEY_ID     : <s3 access key>
 AWS_SECRET_ACCESS_KEY : <s3 secred access key>
 ```

+> **Note:** Credentials can be retrieved using `noobaa status`.

-4. Confirm the installation was success by checking the System Status output and verifying all the services are marked with ✅:
+4. Confirm the installation was success by checking the System Status output and verifying all the services are marked with a ✅.
 ```
 $ noobaa status
 [...]